Investigation of Layoffs at Goldman Sachs

 Steps to Take When Presented with a Severance Agreement

-To ensure that your workplace rights are protected, a severance agreement should always be reviewed prior to signing it, as severance agreements sometimes include non-disclosure agreements (NDAs) to keep the details of your layoff from becoming public, and non-disparagement clauses that can easily expose the laid-off employee to legal liability.
+Severance agreements often include language stipulating that, as the employee, you release all of your potential legal claims against your employer to the extent permitted by law.
+Severance agreements also sometimes include non-disclosure agreements (NDAs) to keep the details of your layoff from becoming public, and non-disparagement clauses that can easily expose the laid-off employee to legal liability.

 If you were laid off by Goldman Sachs and you believe your rights may have been violated, please contact our firm today.